lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

   For more information, see `Survey Tool`_ in *Building and Running an Open edX Course*.

-When you include polls and surveys in a course, you can analyze the responses and also choose whether to let learners see the aggregate answers for the class.
+When polls and surveys are included in a course, course teams can analyze the responses and also choose whether to let learners see the aggregate answers for the class.

 =====================
 Custom Courses
 =====================

-You can create a custom course in the edX platform (CCX) to reuse course content.
-By using a CCX, you can run some or all of an existing course for a group of students on a new schedule.
+Course teams can create a custom course in the edX platform (CCX) to reuse course content.
+By using a CCX, course teams can run some or all of an existing course for a group of students on a new schedule.

 For information on enabling CCX in your instance, see `Enabling Custom Courses`_ in *Installing, Configuring and Running the Open edX Platform*.